Rotula aquatica

-Rotula aquatica is a species of aromatic flowering plant belonging to the family Boraginaceae.
-This shrub is a rare rheophyte native to India, where it is a member of the lotic ecosystem of streams.
+Rotula aquatica is a species of aromatic flowering plant belonging to the family Ehretiaceae.
+It is a shrub native to tropical Asia, southern China, west tropical Africa, and eastern Brazil.
+It is a member of the lotic ecosystem of streams.

 The plant is a mandatory component of many ayurvedic drug preparations and is an important traditional medicine for kidney and bladder stones.
 The root tuber is astringent, bitter, diuretic and also useful in treating coughs, heart diseases, dysuria, blood disorders, fever, poisonings, ulcers and uterine diseases.
 Root decoctions are both diuretic and laxative and are used to treat bladder stones and sexually transmitted diseases.
 Plants were exploited for their medicinal properties by excavating the roots, causing them to die.
 A study has shown that a protocol consisting of ex vitro rooting, commercial sugar, and tap water, can be economically advantageous.